krb5/krb5/doc/rst_source/krb_admins/database/db_princs/priv_princ.rst

 L    disallows the listing of principals or policies in the database. m    allows the modification of principals or policies in the database.
-M    disallows the modification of principals or policies in the database. p    allow the propagation of  the  principal  database.
+M    disallows the modification of principals or policies in the database. p    allow the propagation of  the  principal  database (Used in :ref:`incr_db_prop_label`).
-P    disallow the propagation of the principal database. u    allows the creation of one-component user principals  whose  password  can  be validated with PAM.
+P    disallow the propagation of the principal database (Used in :ref:`incr_db_prop_label`). s    allows the explicit setting of the key for a principal S    disallows the explicit setting of the key for a principal
-U    negates the u privilege.
 \*   All privileges (admcil).
 x    All privileges (admcil); identical to "\*".
 === =====================================